VinitraMk/AlgoBook/README.md

 # AlgoBook
-Following sortin algorithms have been implemented in c++.
+Following sorting algorithms have been implemented in c++.

 ####Sorting
     1. Bubble Sort